MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Changing the assignment of a user class

-Use the Organizational Structure Assignment window to change a user class’s position in the organizational structure.
+Use the Organizational Structure Assignment window to change a user class's position in the organizational structure.
 You can assign a user class to only one position in the organizational structure.